Today's Viewpoint: A MarshBerry Publication

 Myth #2 – Aggregators Are Only for Start-Ups

-Reality: With more than 35,000 insurance agencies and brokers in the U.S., it’s estimated that over 70% are part of a network.
+Reality: With more than 40,000 insurance agencies and brokers in the U.S., it’s estimated that over 70% are part of a network.
 According to Insurance Journal’s annual list of the Top 20 Agency Partnerships, about 64% of firms utilize one of these Top 20 networks.
 Furthermore, 50% of the member companies (who partner with the top 20 agencies) have annual revenue of approximately $2.0 million or higher.
-Clearly, these savvy, tenured agencies and brokers are using these networks to grow their firms faster by leveraging the resources available.
+Clearly, these savvy, tenured agencies and brokers are using these networks to grow their businesses faster by leveraging the resources available.

 Myth #3 – Aggregators Are Only for Small-Scale Firms